Graciela Carnevale: Later work

 In 2005, the exhibition "Collective Creativity" opened in Kassel, Germany.
 It presented the works of more than 40 international artist groups.
-This exhibition dealt with different forms of artist creativity.
+This exhibition dealt with different forms of artistic creativity.
 These artists shared common programs, methodologies, and political standpoints.
-The exhibition focused on specific kinds of social tension, and uses collaborative creativity as a form of resisting the dominant art system, and to critique social and political institutions.
+The exhibition focused on specific kinds of social tension and used collaborative creativity as a form of resisting the dominant art system and to critique social and political institutions.